Ceramic Dictionary

 Binder is a liquid added to coloring pigments to harden and aid adhesion especially when applied to a fired glaze.
 Arab glue can be also used; it is a natural product that burns away when fired.

-ca: TALLADORS DE PASTES
+ca: TALLADORS DE PASTES - Usat amb l’argila.

-es: CORTADORES DE PASTAS
+es: CORTADORES DE PASTAS - Usados con la arcilla.

 Click on the title to see more images

 Bisque is the name given to all types of clay which have been fired without a glaze.
 The lower the temperature of firing, the greater the porosity the piece has as it burns away all carbonaceous matter.
-The temperature for firing clay into bisque is between 650° C and 1050° C. Refractory can be fired up to 1300° C. The higher the temperature of firing, the less porosity and the stronger it becomes but it is still absorbent to liquids.
+The temperature for firing clay into bisque is between 650° C and 1050° C. Refractory can be fired up to 1300° C. The higher the temperature of firing, the less porosity it has and the stronger it becomes but it is still absorbent to liquids.
 When you use products in the bisque state that have been industrially made or handmade they can vary in porosity so the drying time of a glaze-base can differ.

-Tiles can be bought from the same firm, but each size may be made using a different method and this varies the drying times.
-The glaze-base on a bisque tile 15×15cm can take up to 12 hours to dry and on one 7.5 × 20cm only 3 hours.
+Tiles can be bought from the same firm but each size may be made using a different method and this varies the drying times.
+The glaze-base on a bisque tile 15×15cm can take up to 12 hours to dry and on one 7.5×20cm only 3 hours.
 This is not related to size but to the methods and products used to make them.

 The advantages of bisque firing: